Most frequently asked questions

-The time it takes to process a document depends on multiple factors, like its length or uniqueness of the topic uniqueness.
-Generally, you can assume that your report is finished within 1-10 minutes.
-During peak hours with very high server load, documents may not be processed for quite some time.
+The time it takes to process a document depends on multiple factors, such as its length and the prevalence of its topic online.
+Generally, you can assume that your report will be finished within 10 minutes.
+However, during peak hours with very high server load, it may take a bit longer to process your documents.
 We apologize in advance and ask that you check back the next day.
-If your upload and analysis are still not done, please contact us directly.
+If by then your upload and analysis are still not finished, please contact us immediately.

-You can view your plagiarism report directly in the browser or download them as a .pdf.
-Particularly useful is the Word docx report, where plagiarism findings are annotated directly within the MS Word document.
+You can either view your plagiarism reports directly with a browser, or you can download them as .pdf files.
+The MS Word docx report is particularly useful, since plagiarism findings are annotated directly within the Word document.

 1. Make sure you use the right login: